 ECSS-Q-ST-70-12_1200338

-The track width connecting to soldering pad of PTH shall be maximum half of the diameter of the pad.
+The track width connecting to soldering pad of PTH should be maximum half of the diameter of the pad.

 1 An illustration of track connecting to soldering pad is shown in Figure 14-6

 2 In Figure 14-6: Ic is the track width connecting to soldering pad of PTH with diameter D.